Kapiolani Manor

 No analysis available

-The MLS amenity checkbox for trash chute appears on all 20 listings (20/20).
-Several listings' remarks explicitly reference a trash chute/trash shoot (e.g., “There is a trash shoot and community laundry room on every floor” and “video security, trash chute”), so evidence is consistent across multiple agent listings rather than being a single outlier.
+All 20 current MLS listings include the TRACHU amenity checkbox (20/20).
+Multiple listing remarks explicitly reference a building trash chute/trash shoot — for example: "There is a trash shoot and community laundry room on every floor for convenience." and "video security and trash chute."
+Evidence is consistent across different agent remarks and aligns with prior high-confidence data, indicating the building has a trash chute system.

 No analysis available